Center for Biological Diversity: Background

-Today the center's mission encompasses far-reaching problems such as global threats to biological diversity and climate change.
-One of the center's biggest recent victories was in 2011, when it reached a historic legal settlement with the U.S. Fish and Wildlife Service compelling the agency to make progress on protecting 757 imperiled but previously neglected animals and plants.
+By 2008 the Center's mission has encompassed global threats to biological diversity and climate change.
+In 2011 CBD reached a legal settlement with the U.S. Fish and Wildlife Service compelling the agency to make progress on protecting 757 imperiled but previously neglected animals and plants.
 The Center employs a group of paid and pro bono attorneys to use litigation to effect change, and claims a 93 percent success rate for their lawsuits.
-The 2010 New York Times profile stated the U.S. Fish and Wildlife Service (FWS) was the “target of most of [CBD’s] legal work” and that FWS “says the relentless petitions and lawsuits over endangered species have diverted too many agency resources to the courtroom.”
-The Times quoted the chief of the FWS office of litigation, who observed that the heavy load of Endangered Species Act legal filings from CBD and others had “crippled our ability to put species on the endangered species list.”
+The 2010 New York Times profile stated the U.S. Fish and Wildlife Service (FWS) was the "target of most of [CBD's] legal work" and that FWS "says the relentless petitions and lawsuits over endangered species have diverted too many agency resources to the courtroom."
+The Times quoted the chief of the FWS office of litigation, who observed that the heavy load of Endangered Species Act legal filings from CBD and others had "crippled our ability to put species on the endangered species list."

-Total revenue for 2017 exceeded $20.1 million, and as of March 2019, it had at least 160 employees, including more than 40 attorneys.
-Kieran Suckling is executive director and co-founder of the center.
-Todd Schulke is senior staff, co-founder, and a Center board member.
-He oversees forest protection and restoration.
-Robin Silver is senior staff, co-founder, and a Center board member.
-He is a retired emergency room physician and a professional wildlife photographer.
-Peter Galvin is director of programs, co-founder, and a Center board member.
-Paula Simmonds is the center's chief development officer.
-Brendan Cummings is the center's conservation director and attorney.
-Michael Hudson is chief operating officer for the center.
-Kassie Siegel is senior counsel and director of CBD's Climate Law Institute.
+Total revenue for 2017 exceeded $20.1 million, and as of March 2019 it had at least 160 employees, including more than 40 attorneys.